Academic skills: Basic curriculum

 NOTE: Online tests, such as the OLS (Online Linguistics Support for Erasmus+) or Oxford Online Placement test are not accepted.

 The Language & Training Centre (LTC) of Erasmus University, Rotterdam offers English assessments throughout the year, which will determine your current level of proficiency, as well as English courses from September onwards.

 Standardized tests accepted by RSM:

-IELTS: Academic test minimum overall score of 7.0 and minimum sub scores 6.5.
+IELTS: Academic test (including IELTS Online) with a minimum overall score of 7.0 and minimum sub scores 6.5.

 Cambridge English test with a minimum overall level of C1 and subscores of 180 for all parts of the test (reading, writing, listening & speaking).
 Accepted forms of test are: